prisma-csb/prisma-client-demo-ts/SETUP.md

 yarn start
 ```

-**IMPORTANT**: Most of the scripts contain calls with hardcoded IDs (e.g. [here](./src/reading-data/fluent-api.ts#l16)).
+**IMPORTANT**: Most of the scripts contain calls with hardcoded IDs (e.g. [here](./src/reading-data/fluent-api.ts#L16)).
 Once you've forked the project and connected it to your own demo database, these IDs won't be valid any more.
-You can run `$ yarn load-ids` to print a list of the new IDs that were generated for your project.
+You can run `$ yarn load-ids` to print a list of the new IDs that were generated for your project and replace the hardcoded ones.